ALWAYS needed: Donations for Book SaleGently Used Books, Audio Books, Music CDs, DVDs Needed!

 The local program started in 2006; last year’s book was “Talk-Funny Girl" by Roland Merullo; this year’s pick is “Flight of the Sparrow - A Novel of Early America” by Amy Belding Brown.

-Contact the North Conway Library at 356-2961 for more information about the book discussion or the “One Book One Valley” Community Read and to reserve your copy.
+Contact the North Conway Library at 603-356-2961 or or stop by for more information or to reserve your copy of The Story of Edgar Sawtelle.